-Our research and development expenses will continue to increase as we further develop our exosomes program and if we conduct additional studies with CAP-1002.
+Our research and development expenses will continue to increase as we further develop our exosomes program and if we conduct additional studies with CAP-1002, which is likely to include an additional planned study in DMD, subject to regulatory approval.
+We are in the process of planning this study.

-From inception through March 31, 2017, we financed our operations through private and public sales of our equity securities, NIH and DoD grants, a payment from Janssen, a CIRM loan and a CIRM grant award.
+From inception through June 30, 2017, we financed our operations through private and public sales of our equity securities, NIH and DoD grants, a payment from Janssen, a CIRM loan and a CIRM grant award.
 In the first quarter of 2016, we completed a registered direct offering of our common stock and a concurrent private placement of warrants to purchase shares of our common stock, securing approximately \$4.1 million in additional capital through the issuance of securities.
 Additionally, in the third quarter of 2016, we completed an underwritten and concurrent registered direct offering of our common stock to purchase shares of our common stock, securing approximately \$10.9 million in additional capital through the issuance of securities.
 Furthermore, in 2016 we received approximately \$4.8 million in loan proceeds from our CIRM Loan Agreement as well as \$3.1 million in disbursements from our Grant Award with CIRM, or the CIRM Award.
+Additionally, in the second quarter of 2017, we completed a private placement to purchase shares of our common stock, securing approximately \$3.7 million in additional capital through the issuance of securities.
 As we have not generated any revenue from the sale of our products to date, and we do not expect to generate revenue for several years, if ever, we will need to raise substantial additional capital in order to fund our immediate general corporate activities and, thereafter, to fund our research and development, including our long-term plans for clinical trials and new product development.
 We may seek to raise additional funds through various potential sources, such as equity and debt financings, or through strategic collaborations and license agreements.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations, or if such funds become available to us, that such additional financing will be sufficient to meet our needs.
-Moreover, to the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates, or grant licenses on terms that may not be favorable to us.
+Moreover, to the extent that we raise additional funds through collaboration and licensing arrangemen